aws/aws-advanced-jdbc-wrapper/docs/using-the-jdbc-driver/using-plugins/UsingTheReadWriteSplittingPlugin.md

 You can optionally pass in a `HikariPoolMapping` function as a second parameter to the `HikariPooledConnectionProvider`.
 This allows you to decide when new connection pools should be created by defining what is included in the pool map key.
 A new pool will be created each time a new connection is requested with a unique key.
 By default, a new pool will be created for each unique instance-user combination.
 If you would like to define a different key system, you should pass in a `HikariPoolMapping` function defining this logic.
 A simple example is show below.
 Please see [ReadWriteSplittingPostgresExample.java](../../../examples/AWSDriverExample/src/main/java/software/amazon/ReadWriteSplittingPostgresExample.java) for the full example.

+> [!IMPORTANT]\
-> :warning: If you do not include the username in your HikariPoolMapping function, connection pools may be shared between different users.
+> If you do not include the username in your HikariPoolMapping function, connection pools may be shared between different users.
 As a result, an initial connection established with a privileged user may be returned to a connection request with a lower-privilege user without re-verifying credentials.
 This behavior is inherent to the nature of connection pools in general and not a bug with the driver. `ConnectionProviderManager.releaseResources` can be called to close all pools and remove all cached pool connections.

 ```java
 props.setProperty("somePropertyValue", "1"); // used in getPoolKey